How to Make a Product Demo Video

 A Tesco marketing specialist explains how people have a 70-minute wait between checking in at the airport and boarding.

-People are reminded how much time they have before flying and what they can do.
+Demo video focuses on reminding people how much time they have before flying and what they can do.
 They’ll likely be spurred to try it out for themselves.

 It does a nice job of showing a common struggle.
 Viewers discover how Tesco’s product is a problem-solver.